DanielJonesEB/engineerbetter.com/_posts/2016-04-27-why-engineerbetter.markdown

 <!--more-->

 If you are our customer, we want to help you deliver your core business value more quickly.
-When we say business value, we are talking about whatever it is your organisation does that makes a difference to your customers.
+When we say business value, we are talking about whatever it is your organisation does that *makes a difference to your customers*.

-*How* does EngineerBetter work?
+**How** does EngineerBetter work?

 We aim to make things better by enabling our customers to leverage PaaS, together with a highly effective approach to software development.
 Through this, we believe we can improve the rate at which our customers can move from ideas, to code, to feedback.